seatrips/Shiftpool/README.md

 # Lisk Pool
-This is first and fully opensourced Lisk delegate forging pool (also known as delegate reward sharing).
+This is first and fully open-sourced Lisk delegate forging pool (also known as delegate reward sharing).
 Written in PHP.

 #Requirements
 <a href="https://mariadb.org" target="_blank">MariaDB server</a><br>